dkrolikowski/tull_coude_reduction/docs/source/page_1d_extraction.rst

 Now that location of the echelle orders have been found and traced, we can extract 1D spectra from the 2D spectrum image of each order.
 This is done by summing up the flux in the cross-dispersion slice of the order flux image at every dispersion pixel, collapsing the 2D spectrum into one dimension.
 The result of this step is a series of 1D spectra, flux and flux error vs. dispersion pixel, for each order that was traced in the previous step.

-The :py:meth:`extract_spectrum <extract_spectrum>` module contains the functions for extracting the spectra.
+The :py:meth:`extract_spectrum <modules.extract_spectrum>` module contains the functions for extracting the spectra.
 The options for this step are defined in the ``extraction`` section of the main *config* YAML file, which is described in full :ref:`here <target_to_config_description>`.

 Extraction algorithms
 ---------------------

 Two extraction algorithms are current included for use in the pipeline: sum extraction and optimal extraction.
 The pipeline is set up so that different extraction algorithms can be used for different types of science frames.
 In our default case, this differentiates arc lamp observations (emission line spectra) and on-sky science observations (stellar absorption spectra).

 The first step, regardless of extraction method, is to cut the flux and error 2D image blocks for each order from the full processed detector image.
-We do this with the :py:func:`get_order_image_block <extract_spectrum.get_order_image_block>` function.
+We do this with the :py:func:`get_order_image_block <modules.extract_spectrum.get_order_image_block>` function.
 For each order the function goes pixel by pixel in the dispersion direction, rounds the fit trace value at that dispersion pixel, and defines the cross-dispersion slice of the 2D spectrum with a *config* defined cross-dispersion order pixel width (default: 16 pixels).

 With the order flux and error image blocks, we then can go pixel by pixel and collapse the 2D spectrum into 1D spectra.
 Below we describe the available extraction algorithms for this step.

 Optimal extraction
 ++++++++++++++++++

-The function :py:func:`optimal_extraction <extract_spectrum.optimal_extraction>` is an implementation of the Horne 1986 optimal extraction algorithm.
+The function :py:func:`optimal_extraction <modules.extract_spectrum.optimal_extraction>` is an implementation of the Horne 1986 optimal extraction algorithm.
 We will not discuss the details behind the algorithm, only the broad overview of steps taken and the specifics/differences of our implementation.
 See the original `Horne 1986 <https://ui.adsabs.harvard.edu/abs/1986PASP...98..609H/abstract>`_ paper for the details of optimal extraction.

 The general idea is to assume a spatial profile of the flux in the cross-dispersion direction, fit each cross-dispersion slice of the 2D order flux image block, and use the normalized spatial profile to calculate the summed flux in each dispersion pixel.
-Here we assume a Gaussian spatial profile, which is defined in the :py:func:`gaussian_1d <reduction_utils.gaussian_1d>` function.
+Here we assume a Gaussian spatial profile, which is defined in the :py:func:`gaussian_1d <modules.reduction_utils.gaussian_1d>` function.

 We loop through each dispersion pixel and fit the cross-dispersion slice of the order flux image block with a Gaussian.
 There are two currently available options for setting the background flux value, which is set in the *config* file: ``fit`` or ``fixed``.
 See the subsection below for more information about the background subtraction options, but each of the options available provides an offset flux level for the flux slice Gaussian.
 The Gaussian fit is performed with ``scipy.optimize.curve_fit``, and we include the cross-dispersion slice of the order error image block in the fitting routine.
 We exclude ``nans`` (bad pixels) from the fit, and if there are fewer than 4 non-``nan`` values to fit we skip the slice and the extracted spectrum is set to ``nan``.